 Sierra Designs LT Strike 2

-A quality lightweight tent that performs pretty much like a heavier 2P dome tent but with a little longer set-up.
+A quality lightweight tent that performs pretty much like a heavier 2P dome tent, but with a little lengthier setup.
+The flat ceiling does have its pitfalls.

 - Quality compact poles